 Greylock Federal Credit Union awarded 13 area college-bound high school students $500 each from the Credit Union’s “Treat Everyone Better Than They Expect” scholarship program.
 (Left to Right) Ranjana Lingutla, Kevin Coakley, Victoria Ryan, Casey Blair, Emma Lezberg Mackenzie Rougeau, Anita Curtin, Olivia Carlson, and Greylock President/CEO John L. Bissell.
 (Not in attendance: Mollyann Haskins, Courtney Munson, Ava Garrett, Maria Deblois, Matthew Schneider).

 About Greylock Federal Credit Union

 Greylock membership is open to anyone who lives, works, attends school, worships or regularly conducts business in Berkshire County, the towns of Westfield, Southwick, Granville, Montgomery, and Russell, Massachusetts, Bennington County, VT or Columbia County, NY.
-Greylock Federal is wholly owned by its more than 86,000 members and offers full-service branches in Pittsfield, Great Barrington, Lee, Adams, North Adams, Williamstown, Lanesborough, and Lenox.
+Greylock Federal is wholly owned by its more than 88,000 members and offers full-service branches in Pittsfield, Great Barrington, Lee, Adams, North Adams, Williamstown, Lanesborough, and Lenox.
 Greylock has a Low Income Designation (LID) from the NCUA and certification by the U.S. Treasury Department’s Community Development Financial Institutions (CDFI) Fund allowing the Credit Union to offer expanded services to low and moderate income families.
+As a Juntos Avanzamos designated credit union, Greylock is committed to serving and empowering Hispanic and immigrant consumers by helping them navigate the U.S. financial system and providing safe, affordable and relevant financial services.
 More information is available at www.greylock.org.